pawlovskiii/web3_simple_storage/README.md

    - **view/fure Functions**
      - ...
    - **uint256 vs int256**
      - due to the fact of the Ethereum characteristic type _uint256_ is crucial.
 It's an unsigned integer with a minimum value of 0.
 It's just can not be negative, unlike _int256_.
+It's an integer of size 256 bits, which gave us 32 bytes.

 3. **Memory**